We got this question in a class on Friday.

 We will say, in passing, that Scrum is a drama in real life.

 Now we come to the Man in the Mirror.
-And these days, many of you will immediately recognize a reference to a Michael Jackson song.
-I personally am not the biggest fan, but one must say “in form and moving how express and admirable!”
-And so many wonderful songs.
-Such great dancing.
-And such fun in his performances.
+And these days, some of you may recognize a reference to a Michael Jackson song.

 So, these lyrics: